 The castle’s history is marked by conflict.
 On July 10, 1300, during the First War of Scottish Independence, Edward I of England besieged Caerlaverock with 87 knights and 3,000 men, capturing it after a two-day assault, as recorded in the Siege Roll of Caerlaverock.

-The Maxwells, lords of Caerlaverock from the 13th century, faced internal strife that may have seeded the Green Lady legend.
+The Maxwells, lords of Caerlaverock from the 13th century, faced internal strife that may have given rise to the Green Lady legend.
 In 1544, Robert Maxwell, 5th Lord Maxwell, was captured at the Battle of Solway Moss, and his sister, Agnes Maxwell, managed the estate amid clan rivalries.

 By 1647, Robert Maxwell, 1st Earl of Nithsdale, rebuilt parts of the castle, adding Renaissance-style apartments, but financial ruin led to its abandonment by 1700.
 In 1946, the 16th Duke of Norfolk placed Caerlaverock under state care, and Historic Environment Scotland has managed it since April 1, 1984, preserving its ruins as a Category A listed monument.